-6.4.1 Option B1 requires the reconstruction of the overbridge, a Grade II listed structure.
-Listed structures are protected by the Planning (Listed Buildings and Conservation Areas) Act 1990 and consent will be required for this option.
-In planning policy terms, clear and convincing justification is required for the substantial harm caused to the structure (NPPF, 194).
-The reconstruction will involve the removal of a key feature of the special interest of the bridge, although, depending on the final design, there may not be total loss of historic fabric.
-In planning policy terms, clear and convincing justification is required for the harm caused to the structure (NPPF, 200).
-Local Plan2 policies P11 (conserve and enhance the historic environment, including the 19th century transport network), and P12 (conserve and enhance the character and quality of Leeds' townscapes and landscapes, including historical and cultural significance) are also relevant.
+- 6.3.1 Option A1 requires the demolition of the existing Grade II listed bridge and the construction of a replacement flat soffit bridge deck.
+Listed structures are protected by the Planning (Listed Buildings and Conservation Areas) Act 19901 and consent will be required for this option.
+In planning policy terms, clear and convincing justification is required for the harm caused to the structure (National Planning Policy Framework (NPPF)2, paragraph 200).
+Leeds City Council Local Plan policies3 P11 (conserve and enhance the historic environment, including the 19th century transport network), and P12 (conserve and enhance the character and quality of Leeds' townscapes and landscapes, including historical and cultural significance) are also relevant.
 The option is considered to constitute total loss of the significance of the asset resulting in substantial harm.
-Although Network Rail considers it can be demonstrated that the alterations to the heritage asset are necessary to achieve substantial public benefits that outweigh that harm, This option has been graded Unsupportive on cultural heritage grounds to reflect the great weight to be applied to conservation of nationally designated heritage assets in national planning policy.
+Although Network Rail considers it can be demonstrated that the alterations to the heritage asset are necessary to achieve substantial public benefits that outweigh that harm, this option has been graded Unsupportive on cultural heritage grounds to reflect the great weight to be applied to conservation of nationally designated heritage assets in national planning policy.
+However this option does offer the opportunity for a bespoke design, that looks to build in features that retain the ethos behind the original basket arch design, which new arch profiles replicating the shallow arch feature and reuse of sandstone materials on the bridge parapets to retain the existing appearance at road level. - 6.3.2 Option A1 will require temporary closure of public rail transport as works to reconstruct the bridge can be done within standard possession access opportunities, although a road closure and temporary diversion of public

-Option B1 will require temporary closure of public rail transport through the area during works.
+1 The Stationary Office, 1990, Planning (Listed Buildings and Conservation Areas) Act footpath will be required.
 All options will be accessed from nearby secure compounds which are to be created temporarily, and access to the site will be via the rail line (or adjoining roads) during closure.
-Works to remove the bridge may require the temporary closure of Sturton Grange Lane.
-The bridge is redundant and blocked; any works to the bridge itself, including removal, will not represent any impact on other forms of transport.
+Option A1 would require both full road closure of the A656 and rail-line blockage during works to avoid risk to the public.
+However, given the number of crossings available, there would be an alternative route in the area.
 The option is therefore Supportive.